ByPaco10/MCSR-Performance/README.md

 Motherboard:

 **Be wary that 600 series motherboards only support ryzen 9000 with a BIOS update.
-If you buy one for a ryzen 9000 be sure your motherboard supports BIOS flashback.**
+If you buy one for a ryzen 9000 be sure your motherboard supports BIOS flashback.
+All motherboards in the list support BIOS flashback**

 If you want to overclock use a X670(E) for ryzen 7000 (except Asrock B650M-HDV/m.2) or 870(E) for 9000.